Kinvey/generator-kinvey-angular/README.md

 npm link
 ```

 * Navigate to a folder where you'd like your new project.
-Call `yo kinvey-angular` to start generating a new project:
+Call `yo kinvey-angular` to kick off a new project.

 ```bash
 cd ~/Desktop
 yo kinvey-angular
 ```

-* You will be prompted to open your default text editor and enter a configuration JSON.
-The config json should have the following schema -
+* You will be prompted to open your default text editor and provide a configuration JSON.
+The config json should have the following schema.

 ```json
 {